Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/restartcentos.gif)
 **Figure 81-3** My system stack.

-So let's say that your frind can boot up the system and he knows that you are an expert in everything that related to Linux so he ask for help, in that case we can see the line that said:
+So let's say that your friend can't boot up the system and he knows that you are an expert in everything that related to Linux so he ask for help, in that case we can see the line that said:
 ```
 kernel panic ... can't mount root fs ...
 ```
-In that case we know that the kernel tried to load up the root filesystem and he tried to do so with the initrd, so it we get that error it may because he cannot find the initrd file.
+In that case we know that the kernel tried to load up the root filesystem and he tried to do so with the initrd, so if we get such an error it because he cannot find the initrd file.

 To solve that I boot up the system by using external device like bootable usb or optical disk and bring the system up for making change in the boot folder for that system.